okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 #### Use examples

-The following request updates the Theme Logo with the uploaded file.
+The following request updates the Theme logo with the uploaded file.

 ##### Request